Upgrading Redis for PCF

 Pivotal discourages changing the network that a pre-existing shared-VM deployment works with.

 If the network is changed, app bindings for existing shared-VM instances might stop working.

 To change the service network for on-demand service instances, click Assign AZs and Networks in the Redis tile configuration and use the Service Network dropdown.
 The service network applies to on-demand service instances.

 You can also change the service network by altering the CIDR in the BOSH Director tile.

 If you change the service network, you must unbind and rebind existing apps to the on-demand Redis instance.

 New on-demand service instances are placed into the new service network, but existing on-demand service instances are not moved.
 If you need to move the data in on-demand Redis instances to a new service network, you must create a new instance, migrate the data manually, and delete the old instance.

-For more information about the PCF release policy, see Release Policy.
+For more information about the Pivotal Cloud Foundry release policy, see Release Policy.